eisenerz108/aman-gis-cquest-challenge/README.md

  or in `output\images\heatmap_c_tot_ncs.png` and `output\images\grid3dmap_c_tot_ncs.png`
    * Radius map of the SOCstock100 with the Land_Use can be found [here](https://user-images.githubusercontent.com/75158219/131690698-79fd86a8-59b5-41d7-bb9c-366babac9d94.png) or in `output\images\radiumsmap_LandUse_SOCstock100.png`

+### Conclusion

+* The West coast of United States of America (Specially Portland and Seatlle) have the most Soil Organic Carbon at 100cms (SOCStock100) and the most total combustion carbon (c_tot_ncs).
+* We also see a bit of spike in Soil Organic Carbon at 100cms (SOCStock100) and total combustion carbon (c_tot_ncs) in the area near to Salt Lake City.